-YINZW2EENV CURW2ELIB(NONE)
+YINZW2E CURW2ELIB(\NONE) W2ELIB(Y2WEB)

-As this command processes, you are given the opportunity to change the Web Option environment control values and add a job schedule entry.
-When you are prompted for the YDBFCCS control value, change this to the value of Code page from DSPSYSVAL QCHRID.
-Additionally, you are able to create all the necessary HTTP server objects to enable Web Option to run.
+As the command processes, you are given the opportunity to change some of the Web Option environment control values and add a job schedule entry.
+When you are prompted for the YDBFCCS control value:

+4. Change the value of Code page from DSPSYSVAL QCHRID.

+Also, you are able to create all the necessary HTTP server objects to enable Web Option to run.